lcanady/plugin-wod5th/text/help_stats.md

 To set a level of a power: `stats kumakun/Animalism=1/bond famulus`

-The stat command can set any stat available to your splat.
-Before you can set your stats, you must make sure that your `splat` is set.
-You can do this by using the `splat` command.
+The stat command can set any stat available to your template.
+Before you can set your stats, you must make sure that your `template` is set.
+You can do this by using the `template` command.

-See also: `splat`
+See also: `template`